Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 I added the shovel and lawnmower sprites and loaded them in the game.
 I also fixed potatomine to actually explode and kill all zombies in radius instead of just deleting the zombie that triggers it.
+I improved the game over screen and fixed things drawing over it.

 ## DAVID JOBIN